Vito300187/Pixellu_test/README.md

-A test task from the Pixel company
+A test task from the Pixellu company

 - Set up a project to work with
 - Create PO and methods to work with